 Hadassah recognized the need to broaden its donor base and decided to honor people who’d made significant contributions (in time and effort) to the broader community in addition to those who already supported the organization.
 The honorees were delighted, and invited their friends and business associates.
-It’s an exercise in reaching out to new people, as well as building a community.
+It was a free marketing strategy that brought more people and more donors to the event.

 There was a silent auction including: a spot in the pit at a Daytona race; a private plane ride, with lunch, roundtrip to Nantucket from New York; and a brunch basket with bagels, cream cheese, and home made gravlax.
 Plus, “gambling” (proceeds to the charity), and a mystery balloon pop.
 Buy a balloon for $50, and get a prize worth up to $100.

 I promised not to share the details of how much money they raised, but it was the most successful event the region has ever run.